bryanwweber/orbital-mechanics-notes/_sources/orbital-maneuvers/common-apse-line-example.md

     glue("common-apse-line-" + name, loc[name])
 ```

-The velocities and flight angles are shown in {numref}`tab:common-apse-line`.
+The velocities and flight path angles are shown in {numref}`tab:common-apse-line`.

 :::{table} Velocity components and flight path angles on the original and transfer orbits
 :name: tab:common-apse-line